ansys/pytwin/doc/source/api/index.rst

 =============

 This section describes the core Pythonic interfaces for twin runtimes.
-Here, you can find the APIs for using twin runtime functionalities and the higher-level abstraction class for evaluating twin runtimes.
+Here, you can find all APIs for consuming twin runtimes, from the lowest-level APIs with the :class:`ansys.pytwin.TwinRuntime` class to the higher-level APIs with the :class:`ansys.pytwin.TwinModel` class.

 Twin runtimes
 -------------

-The :class:`TwinRuntime <ansys.pytwin.TwinRuntime` class provides access to twin runtime functionalities.
+The :class:`TwinRuntime <ansys.pytwin.TwinRuntime` class provides access to all the twin runtime functionalities.
+It is the lowest-level API of the twin runtime SDK.
 For a workflow example, see :ref:`ref_index_api_sdk`.

 Evaluate
 --------